geosolutions-it/MapStore2/docs/developer-guide/building-and-deploying.md

 `npm install -g docma`

+Before generating the documentation verify all files are included in the configuration with:

+`npm run jsdoc:check`

+Is is possible to update the documentation configuration in case the `jsdoc:check` command fails with:

+`npm run jsdoc:update`

 While developing you can generate the documentation to be accessible in the local machine by:

 `npm run jsdoc:test`